 To reiterate the point made in the introduction to this guide, we are neither promoting DB to DC transfers nor seeking to discourage them.
 The FCA is clear that a sensible starting point is the assumption you are likely to be worse off if you transfer out of a defined benefit scheme.
 This presumption should help to ensure that you appreciate the value of what you already have by way of guaranteed pension rights in a DB arrangement.

 In saying that, we hope that what this guide has done is make you aware of some of the many factors which have to be considered by each individual when deciding whether or not to trade in DB pension rights for a cash sum.

 For some people, the arguments in favour of transferring may be particularly compelling.
-Those who want to maximise their tax-free cash, do not expect to live long in retirement, are thinking about how best to pass on unspent pension to their heirs, are willing and able to take on the investment risk associated with their pension and/or are worried that the ex-employer standing behind their pension might not be there in years to come, could all find the current terms on offer to be attractive.
+Those who want to maximise their tax-free cash, do not expect to live long in retirement, are thinking about how best to pass on unspent pension to their beneficiaries, are willing and able to take on the investment risk associated with their pension and/or are worried that the ex-employer standing behind their pension might not be there in years to come, could all find the current terms on offer to be attractive.

 On the other hand, those who value the certainty which a DB pension provides may well wish to stay put.
 If they do so, they will know that their pension will last as long as they do, that they have a measure of insulation against inflation, that they are less likely to breach tax relief limits, that they do not need to worry about the ups and downs of the financial markets and that there will be a pension there for a widow or widower when they are gone.

 Ultimately, the decision about whether to transfer should be made after a conversation with a regulated adviser who is either a qualified pension transfer specialist or has their work checked by one.
 The adviser can take account of your personal circumstances and preferences.
 Whilst such advice is not binding on the individual, we hope that this guide has shown that the complexity of the choice involved means that such advice should be taken very seriously.